bcgov/ols-geocoder/address-data-pipeline.md

 <br>

-In Gather, we manually download source road network and address data.
+In Gather, we download source road network and address data.

 In Transform, we transform all source data into standard schemas and formats and do field-level validation.